bmzernichow/TheGroupInc/README.md

 Go to localhost:4200

 Testing the app in development mode:

-- Use the following test data:
-..1. orgUnits: Bo
+- search for orgUnits: Bo

-..2. indicator: Births total
+- search for indicator: Births total

-..3. period: LAST_12_MONTHS
+- select period: LAST_12_MONTHS

-- Press
-..1.
-Get statistics
+- press: Get statistics

-..2.
-Fetch data to table
+- press: Fetch data to table

-..3.
-Fetch data to chart
+- press: Fetch data to chart